dpwoert/magic-circle/readme.md

 **🎛 More advanced custom controls** More control types, like setting images for textures and easing controls.

-**⏰ Animation timeline** Create an animation timeline where variables can be key-framed.
+**⏰ Animation timeline** Improve the animation timeline, making it better to use.

 ## Documentation